|

 on the stairs near where Elladan must have been sitting.
 It has

-handed him the cloth.
+she handed him the cloth.

-horrorhe swayed and fell forward into her arms.
+horrorhe swayed, and fell forward into her arms.

 Oh gods, oh gods, oh gods, thought Eowyn.
 "Elrohir!
-Elrohir"

-but she already knew that he was in no state to fetch help.
+in no state to fetch help.

 Legolas was unconscious, but his breathing was quite normalin

-Dínendal.
 Quickly.

-She looked around the room frantically, trying to form a plan.
+She looked around the room, trying frantically to form a plan.

 Elrohir had rolled off his chair and was crawling towards her